holo-q/hoho/ROADMAP.md

 	* "Commit everything" --> auto-insert git log
 		* This could be done with a scriptable trigger instead
 * Multiline paste should be automatically boxed in --- ... --- and separated with empty newlines above and below, leaving the caret on newline
+* Double tap enter to send a continuation prompt at random: "let's keep going", "let's roll", "keep it comin", "now we're on a roll"

 ### HUD